 Sustainability 3: What is Good Design?

-Before we continue, let me introduce the jargon of design, and attempt some definitions we can all embrace.
+Before we continue, let me introduce some of the recurrent bits of design jargon, and attempt some definitions we can all embrace.
 There are many writings and discussions of green design and sustainability available via books, video, magazines, newspapers and online sources throughout the world today.

 Consensus appears to be that ‘green design’ (or ‘’environmentally friendly design’) refers to any design that contains environmental awareness and pursues some increased environmental efficiencies over the recent past.
 Thus, a ‘green design’ project might increase insulative properties to reduce energy consumption for heating or cooling, or it may retain and filter water on-site before discharging it into a municipal sewer system.

 ‘Zero footprint design’ is an even more extreme form — some might say the pinnacle — of sustainable design, in that it demands that a particular project have zero footprint, meaning no measurable impact or demand beyond its site or project boundary.
 Thus, the project should ideally use only that soil, water, plant material, sunlight and wind that is incident to the site, placing no demands, for example, on an external power grid, a local freshwater supply, or a neighboring stand of timber.
 (Perhaps someday we can envision 'negative-footprint' projects: those that return more resources than they use.)

 ‘Universal design’ refers to the act of making the built environment universally accessible to and usable by persons of all sizes, shapes, ages and abilities.
 Thus, for example, a door handle may be able to be turned by even those with grip deficiency, or a surgical table may accommodate a patient of great weight and girth, or a countertop may be designed for use by the wheelchair-bound.